NewsRx/xBaseJ/README.md

 Initial implementation for the proper handling of DBFs which use the later MEMO FILE 4 byte index format instead of original 10 digit string format.

-Preliminary support for reading (**ONLY**) Visual FoxPro files has been implemented.
+Preliminary support for reading Memo Fields (**ONLY**) for  Visual FoxPro files has been implemented.
 You will need to set the xBaseJ property "ignoreVersionMismatch" to "true".
 I.E:

 ```Java
 Util.setxBaseJProperty("ignoreVersionMismatch", "true");
 ```

-Attempting to write out memo fields to a visual foxpro file at this time will result in a fatal error or a corrupted DBF and FPT.
+Attempting to write out memo fields to a Visual FoxPro file at this time will result in a fatal error or a corrupted DBF and FPT.

 Char Fields are now by default space filled and trailing space trimmed to closer match Visual FoxPro expectations.
 (Visual FoxPro string trim functions don't trim chr(0)).